Paid Community Pricing: The Churn Math You Need

 Table of Contents

 Most paid community pricing advice boils down to “charge what you’re worth.”
 That is useless.
-Your price is not a feelings exercise — it is a math problem with three variables: conversion rate, churn rate, and revenue per member.
-Get the math wrong, and you either attract freeloader-energy members at $5/mo who ghost after 30 days, or you scare off 80% of potential members at $25/mo.
-The right price — backed by real membership data — sits in a narrow band that most creators miss entirely.
+Your price is not a feelings exercise — it is a math problem with four variables: conversion rate, voluntary churn, involuntary churn from failed payments, and revenue per member.
+Get it wrong and you either attract freeloader-energy members at $5/mo who ghost after 30 days, or you scare off 80% of potential members at $25/mo.
+The right price — backed by real membership data — sits in a narrow band most creators miss entirely.

-This is the paid community pricing framework that actually works, built on conversion and churn math from real Telegram communities.
+This is the paid community pricing framework that actually works, built on conversion and churn math from real Telegram communities and 2026 industry benchmarks.

 Why Does Your Price Affect Churn More Than Revenue?

 Your price is a filter, not just a revenue lever.
 Who you charge determines who joins — and members paying less leave faster.
-Voluntary churn is where pricing has the biggest impact.
 Recurly’s research shows failed payments account for 20-40% of all exits, but the price you set drives the other 60-80%.
+Get it wrong and you are fighting churn the engine can never win.

-Here is what happens at different price points:
+Here is what happens at different price points, based on real Telegram community data:

 The $5/mo tier looks attractive because of the high conversion rate.
 But those members treat your community like a free trial they forgot to cancel.
 Monthly churn above 18% means half your members are gone within four months.

-At $25/mo, conversion drops so sharply that you need serious traffic to fill the funnel.
-Unless you already have a large audience, the math does not work.
+At $25/mo and above, conversion drops so sharply that you need serious traffic to fill the funnel.
+Unless you already have a large warm audience, the math does not work in your favor.

 The $12/mo range hits the sweet spot: high enough to filter for committed members, low enough to convert cold traffic.
-According to Circle’s membership pricing research, membership creators earn 41% more than mixed-revenue creators — $94K versus $67K average — and the difference comes down to retention, not price.
+According to Circle’s membership pricing research, membership creators earn 41% more than mixed-revenue creators — $94K versus $67K average — and the difference comes down to retention, not headline price.
+The retention gap between models is significant: community memberships churn at 3-5% monthly while subscription content feeds run 10-15%, so the membership vs subscription model choice sets your baseline before pricing even enters the picture.

 What Does Real Membership Data Show About the Optimal Price?